 If you’re choosing a domain for your business, it’s a good idea to use your business name or something very similar.
 If you’re registering a domain for a personal project, choose something which reflects what you’re going to be using your website for.
 If you’re stuck for ideas, have a read of these top tips for choosing a domain name.

 Find a domain

 2. Choose your domain

 Once you’ve completed your domain name search, you’ll be presented with a number of options.
-If your desired domain is available, you’ll be able to choose your extension (remember this is the part which comes after the dot, like .co.uk) and move onto the next step.
+If your desired domain is available, you’ll be able to choose your extension (remember this is the part which comes after the dot, like .co.uk or .uk) and move onto the next step.